dboissier/mongo4idea/README.md

 # Mongo Plugin for IntelliJ IDEA

+## Snapshot version

+If you want to test the latest features, you can download the [latest snapshot](https://github.com/dboissier/mongo4idea/blob/master/snapshot/mongo4idea-0.3.1-SNAPSHOT-distribution.zip?raw=true).
+To install it, **Settings -> Plugins -> Install from disk** and restart your IDE.

 ## Important Note for the 0.3.0 version

 This release supports more than one mongo server, so you will need to reconfigure it after installing it.